bjoernf73/DryDeploy/README.md

 ### -Plan
-Plan must be run at least once to combine the ModuleConfiguration and GlobalGonfiguration, and to determine the resources to create and configure, and the order of the Actions to process.
+Plan must be run at least once to combine the ModuleConfiguration and EnvConfiguration, and to determine the resources to create and configure, and the order of the Actions to process.

 ```yaml